heesungkim010/Crypto-Exchange-Simulator-BE/README.md

 In this situation, there exists a mutual exclusion problem.
 Because the matching engine tries to do two different things(fill and cancel) for the same order.

 ### [Solution]
-The simplest way to solve this problem is to lock and unlock on the lists of orders at the given prices.
+The simplest way to solve this problem is to lock and unlock on the lists of order at the given prices.
 For example, in the situation above, the matching engine can lock on the lists at certain prices when the matching engine tries to fill or cancel the order, and unlock after filling or canceling the order.

-pros) Safe to order/cancel the orders.
+pros) Safe to order/cancel the order.

 cons) Overhead and delay caused by locking/unlocking.